 It’s that time of year again.
-Delaware domestic for-profit and nonprofit corporations should have received notices of franchise taxes and annual reports due for the 2018 tax year from their registered agent.
+Delaware domestic for-profit, nonprofit and benefit corporations should have received notices of franchise taxes and annual reports due for the 2019 tax year from their registered agent.

-To help your annual report filing process go smoothly – especially following the 2017 amendments to Title 8 Section 503 – here are some answers for the frequently asked questions we receive this time of year.
+To help your annual report filing process go smoothly, we’ve got some answers to the most frequently asked questions that we receive this time of year.

 Q: What is due and when?

 Delaware domestic corporations must file a fully completed annual report and pay both the annual report filing fee and franchise tax by Sunday, March 1st, 2020.